 2. Rogue Olympic WL Bar - Best Weightlifting Barbell

 The Rogue Oly Weightlifting model weighs only 20 kgs and features a 28mm diameter that makes it ideal for weightlifting.
 It is IWF certified, which means it’s officially recognized as a weightlifting competition equipment.
-This makes it ideal for both casual home use and training for professional competitions.
+This makes it ideal for both casual home use and strength training for professional competitions.

 Here’s why you’ll like it: